shahab-hassan/Faithzy/frontend/README.md

 *** Overview ***:

-- Created and Completed Admin Revenue Page (80% Done)
+- Fixed Filtering Issues in Admin Revenue Page
---- Had to fix some issues
---- Currently not showing New Users, and Paid Memeberships and Boosts Revenue
+- Created and Designed Seller Upgrade Page.
+Functionality is yet to be done!